-The Kenwood Academy “BROTHERHOOD” is an intensive student leadership group that was an idea by Dr. Shelby T. Wyatt.
-It was brought to fruition by collaboration with Senior Kyle McGhee and Howard Stokes.
+The Kenwood Academy Brotherhood is an intensive student leadership group that was created by Dr. Shelby T. Wyatt and brought to fruition in collaboration with Senior Kyle McGhee and Howard Stokes.
 This mentoring project was organized January 9, 2004 with ten charter members.
 They are Kyle McGhee, Howard Stokes, William Smith, Jeremy Bolden, Sharod Merritt, Micheal Smith, Craig Story, Andrew Williams, Evan Little and Jerami Watson.

-The Kenwood Brotherhood, Inc is a member of the Mentor Illinois.
+The Kenwood Brotherhood, Inc. is a member of Mentor Illinois.

-The Kenwood Brotherhood , Ins is a 501 (c) (3) not for profit organization.
+The Kenwood Brotherhood , Inc. is a 501 (c) (3) not for profit organization.

 Donations are tax deductible.